As an Amazon Influencer, I may earn commissions from qualifying purchases from Amazon.com.

 - Add the cream and simmer, uncovered, for an additional 10 minutes.
 Transfer chicken breasts to a warm platter.

-- Add the champagne to the pan and bring to a rapid boil over medium-high heat, whisking any brown bits off the bottom of the pan.
+- Add the champagne to the pan and bring to a rapid boil over medium-high heat, whisking any browned bits off the bottom of the pan.
 Lower heat and allow sauce to reduce until creamy.

 Leave a Reply